 - The County does not plow during a snowfall.
 We will dispatch snow removal equipment once the snowfall has stopped.

 - The County tries its best to keep snow clearing within a Monday – Friday window, as overtime costs are significant on weekends.

-As per County policy PW 26, private property, such as driveways, do not get plowed until the roads have been cleared.
+As per County policy OP 9016-01-A, private property, such as driveways, do not get plowed until the school bus routes have been cleared.
 Generally speaking, it takes 3-5 days for the County to plow its roadways after a significant snowfall.
 Furthermore, the County will not enter a driveway unless a Driveway Clearing Agreement has been signed and returned.